 Karma Houdini: Melisande Shahrizai for the most part; she's just too good at Xanatos Speed Chess for karma to catch up to her.
 She escapes punishment, but she doesn't get her son.

 Kissing Cousins: Sidonie and Imriel, with a good bit more than kissing going on.
-They are a bit more distantly related than first cousins, though.
-Close enough that their families expected them to view each other in a more familial way and were caught off guard by what developed.
+They're actually first cousins twice removed, though, a bit more distant.
+Still it's close enough that their families expected them to view each other in a more familial way and were caught off guard by what developed.